$U_A(1)$ symmetry restoration at high baryon density: Topological susceptibility

-In the quark part, $\psi$ is the quark field with three flavors $N_f=3$ and three colors $N_c=3$, $\mu_B$ $(\mu_B/3)$ is the baryon (quark) chemical potential, and $g$ is the quark-meson coupling constant in scalar and pseudoscalar channels.
+In the quark part, $\psi$ is the quark field with three flavors $N_f=3$ and three colors $N_c=3$, $\mu_B$ $(\mu_B/3)$ denotes the baryon (quark) chemical potential, and $g$ denotes the quark-meson coupling constant in scalar and pseudoscalar channels.